 See Chapter 2 for information about coverage for a spouse who becomes newly eligible under insurance programs, including options for you to change your enrollment in health insurance and dental and vision insurance on the basis of experiencing a qualifying life event.
 You further may wish to change your beneficiary designations for life insurance, lump-sum retirement death benefits, and the Thrift Savings Plan.
 The marriage will not make your spouse the beneficiary under those programs if you previously designated the benefits to someone else and do not change the designation.

 Electing Survivor Benefits for a Former Spouse if Your Marriage Terminates After Retirement

 If your marriage terminates after retirement, you can elect a reduced annuity to provide a survivor annuity for your former spouse, but only if you contact OPM to request the benefit within two years of the date of the termination of the marriage.
 You may elect either a full survivor annuity or a partial survivor annuity.
-However, if you were married to that individual at retirement and he or she consented to either no survivor annuity or a partial survivor annuity, you cannot elect a survivor annuity greater than the amount provided in your original election.
-The same reductions are applied as those for a spouse acquired after retirement.
+However, if at your retirement your then-spouse consented to either no survivor annuity or a partial survivor annuity, you cannot elect a survivor annuity greater than the amount provided in your original election.
+The same reductions are applied as those for marriage after retirement as described above.

 For more information on survivor benefits for former spouses, see Chapter 7, Section 2.